rashid-m/corbettmaths/README.md

   * **Peer Management**.
 Peer management handles peer-to-peer communications such as finding peers, connecting to them, sending and receiving transactions, blocks, and messages.
 Its code is in the [connmanager](https://github.com/incognitochain/incognito-chain/tree/master/connmanager) package and the [addrmanager](https://github.com/incognitochain/incognito-chain/tree/master/addrmanager) package.

   * **NetSync**.
-NetSync is a mediator that receives incoming messsages, parses them, and route the message to the right components.
+NetSync is a mediator that receives incoming messages, parses them, and routes the messages to the right components.
 Its code is in [netsync](https://github.com/incognitochain/incognito-chain/tree/master/netsync) package.

   * **Highway**.
 Highway is a new network topology design that speeds up P2P communications.
 It is under development under the [highway](https://github.com/incognitochain/incognito-chain/tree/highway) branch and will be merged into the master branch in November 2019.